Campus Resources

 Health & Wellness

 UHS promotes and protects the health and wellness of students and the broader campus community.
-The health service fee paid with your tuition covers clinic visits, eye care for medical problems, nutrition counseling, most physical therapy, radiology, most laboratory tests (including confidential STD testing) and wellness services, as well as advice by telephone.
+The health service fee paid with your tuition covers clinic visits, eye care for medical problems, nutrition counseling, most physical therapy, radiology, most laboratory tests (including confidential STD testing), and wellness services, as well as advice by telephone.
+Wellness coaching is available through Wolverine Wellness.

 Counseling and Psychological Services (CAPS)